-Membership September 2015-August 2017
+Membership September 2017–August 2019

-Mr. Mo Dhaliwal, vice chair
+Mr. Mo Dhaliwal

-Mr. Mo Dhaliwal began his career working in the technology sector, first in Vancouver and later as a software developer in Silicon Valley.
+Mr. Mo Dhaliwal began his career working in the technology sector, first in Vancouver and later as a software developer in the Silicon Valley.
 As a patron of the arts and producer of cultural events, Mo has worked to shatter barriers between people and encourage cross-cultural understanding, most notably through the creation of the Vancouver International Bhangra Celebration Society.
-As Director of Strategy for Skyrocket, a digital agency in Vancouver, Mo collaborates with creative minds across the country and continues to create moving experiences for clients and community.
-Mo has been recognized for his contributions with the Queen Elizabeth II Diamond Jubilee Medal, as the national recipient of the Arnold Edinborough Award from Business for the Arts, and, most recently,with a Mayor’s Arts Award for “Board Member of the Year”.
+As director of strategy for Skyrocket, a digital agency in Vancouver, Mo collaborates with creative minds across the country and continues to create moving experiences for clients and community.
+Mo has been recognized for his contributions with the Queen Elizabeth II Diamond Jubilee Medal, as the national recipient of the Arnold Edinborough Award from Business for the Arts and most recently with a Mayor’s Arts Award for Board Member of the Year.

-Dr. Balbir Gurm, chair
+Dr. Balbir Gurm